jean-zay-users/jean-zay-doc/docs/access-procedure.md

     <img src="../img/computing-account-validate.png" width="80%" style="display: block"/>

-## Security background checks (only applies to non-French citizens)
+## Additional security background checks in some cases

-The direction of IDRIS will most likely require an additional security authorization.
+In some cases, the direction of IDRIS can require additional security background checks.

 You will have to fill a form with basic information about yourself (name, address, date and place of birth) and about the project you will be working on: where you will be working from, where your financing comes from (e.g. Inria, a project grant, etc ...), and a description of your project.